 In comparing the new and old data, it was generally found that there was a 10–15% increase in precipitation intensity.
 Consequently, a hydrologic analysis using the newer precipitation values will yield a similar and, thus, larger peak flow rate and total storm volume in comparison to a hydrologic analysis using the pre-2013 data.

 What does this mean?

-Drainage facilities designed prior to publication of the NOAA Atlas 14 in 2013 may not actually provide the expected capacity to safely contain or convey the expected design storm flows according to today’s standards.
+Flood control drainage facilities designed prior to the publication of the NOAA Atlas 14 in 2013 may not actually provide the expected capacity to safely contain or convey the expected design storm flows according to today’s standards.

 Why is this a problem?

 Since the vast majority of existing flood control facilities in California were constructed prior to 2013, one can reasonably deduce that the existing facilities were designed using flow rates or storm volumes that are less than the values that would be calculated using the current precipitation values.
 That is, facilities designed, say 20 years ago, to withstand certain size storm events may not actually provide the level of protection they were intended to provide.